Baltimore–Washington Parkway: Renovation

 MD 295 is planned to be widened to six lanes between MD 100 and I-195, and a new interchange is planned to be constructed at Hanover Road.
 The type of interchange has not yet been decided upon with choices including a diamond interchange, a single-point urban interchange, and a modified cloverleaf interchange.
 Planning for the $24 million project concluded in 2012.

 In September 2017, Governor Larry Hogan announced a plan to widen the Baltimore–Washington Parkway by four lanes, adding express toll lanes to the median, as part of a $9 billion proposal to widen roads in Maryland.
 The project would be a public-private partnership with private companies responsible for constructing, operating, and maintaining the lanes.
 As part of the proposal, the portion of the parkway owned by the National Park Service would be transferred to the Maryland Transportation Authority.

 In 2019, portions of the National Park Service segment of the Baltimore–Washington Parkway experienced significant pavement deterioration, including several potholes.
 In March 2019, the speed limit was reduced on the section of the parkway between MD 197 and MD 32 due to poor road conditions.
-After pressure from Governor Hogan and the state's congressional delegation, the National Park Service announced that emergency pothole repairs will take place from MD 197 to MD 198 on the weekend of March 30–31, 2019, with a complete repave to begin in April 2019, several months ahead of schedule.
+After pressure from Governor Hogan and the state's congressional delegation, the National Park Service announced that emergency pothole repairs would take place from MD 197 to MD 198 on the weekend of March 30–31, 2019, with a complete repave to begin in April 2019, several months ahead of schedule.
 Repaving of the section between MD 198 and MD 175 occurred later in the year.